When I decided to host a weekly self-development podcast, I had no idea how many new skills I needed to learn!

 If I can learn how to produce a podcast, you can learn what you need to make your dreams come true, too.

 Donna Doyon leads the Healthier Habits movement, helping people go from feeling powerless to powerful by taking control of their daily habits.
-Through her online programs, and Finding My Way podcast, Donna challenges people to make simple changes to their current approach to life to obtain healthier outcomes.
+Through her online programs, and Finding My Way podcast, Donna challenges people to step out of their current limiting roles and responsibilities and into their Whatever Venture℠ potential.

 Ep143: Are You Helping or Hindering Progress03 Sep, 2019

 Ep142: When Your Best Attempt is Abysmal27 Aug, 2019

 Ep141: Set a Goal & Let It Happen20 Aug, 2019

 Ep139: What is Authentic Happiness?06 Aug, 2019